pixilla/resend-welcome-email/readme.txt

 = Developers & Designers =

-This extension has a plubic GitHub page where users can contribute fixes and improvements.
+This extension has a public GitHub page where users can contribute fixes and improvements.

 [Follow Development on GitHub ](https://github.com/atwellpub/resend-welcome-email "Follow & Contribute to core development on GitHub")
  |